latticexyz/mud/.changeset/fast-nails-build.md

 "@latticexyz/explorer": patch
 ---

-Indicate MUD schema key columns in the table view of the Explore tab.
+Indicated MUD schema key columns in the table view of the Explore tab.